asoltesz/solakube/README.md

 ## Add basic cluster features

+### Helm and Tiller

-- Helm's server side component (Tiller) for being able to install applications via Helm charts from CLI, without going to the Rancher UI
+Helm's server side component (Tiller) for being able to install applications via Helm charts from CLI, without going to the Rancher UI

-- HTTPS related tooling
+Execute deployment/tiller.sh.

+### Cert-Manager and Let'sEncrypt

-  - Cert-Manager for semi-automatically getting TLS certificates for applications made available via Ingresses.
+Cert-Manager for semi-automatically getting TLS certificates for applications made available via Ingresses.
 Also handles automatic renewals

-  - A default certificate issuer for Cert-Manager (Let's Encrypt)
+A default certificate issuer for Cert-Manager (Let's Encrypt)

 Define LETS_ENCRIPT_ACME_EMAIL in your shell.
 This is the email address you want to present to Let's Encrypt as the person responsible for the certs of your domain.

-Execute deployment/basic_features.sh.
+Execute deployment/cert-manager.sh.

 # Cluster validation checks